TDK3039/05_thirsty_33800455/README.md

 It displays beverage categories and serves static assets.
 Deployed using `forever' on port 8000.

+npm install -
 Node index.js
 Running forever start index.js
-See links.txt to see the pages,
+See links.txt to see the The Hydration Hub website.
-Paste link then:
-- about
-- search
-- register
-- survey